-The distance golf ball market is always expanding with a variety of branded golf balls from yesteryear have found a niche market.
+The distance golf ball market is always expanding with various branded golf balls from yesteryear having found a niche market.

 TaylorMade quality and engineering make the Noodle brand a golf ball to reckon with.
 High-quality Noodle golf balls are here to stay and will make your round extremely enjoyable without having to worry too much about the budget.

 Have you played with a Noodle golf ball recently?
 Your experience and thoughts will be appreciated in the comments section below.

 - Who Makes Noodle Golf Balls?
 Brands Explained

 - 8 of The Best Golf Balls For The Average Golfer; Which Come Out On Top?